hubleto/developer/book/content/pages/create-first-app.md

 ## Adding functionality

 However, such app does nothing.
-To add a funcionality, you may:
+To add a functionality, you may:

   * initialize the app during the Hubleto bootstrap phase:
     * add routing table with `$this->app->router->httpGet()`, or